Anthony Davis NBA Playoffs Player Props: Lakers vs. Nuggets

-The Los Angeles Lakers, Anthony Davis included, match up versus the Denver Nuggets at 8:30 PM ET on Saturday in the 2023 NBA Playoffs.
+The Los Angeles Lakers, Anthony Davis included, take on the Denver Nuggets at 8:30 PM ET on Monday in the 2023 NBA Playoffs.

-In this article, we look at Davis' available prop bets, providing stats to help you figure out the best wagers to make.
+With prop bets available for Davis, let's examine some stats and trends to help you find good wagers.

 Anthony Davis Prop Bets vs. the Nuggets